 Required Documentation Examples of Documentation You Could Provide These are simply examples.
 You should select the best documentation available at your institution that addresses the elements of the standard.
-While the program must provide documentation (see above), there is not a specific type of documentation required for this standard.
-See the column at right for examples of materials you might provide to show how you address the standard's requirements.
-The program will need to determine what documentation will most effectively address the requirements of the standard.
-A copy of the program's most recent annual evaluation report (see also Standard 2.F.3) with content relevant to the requirements of this standard (2.E) highlighted.
-If the program's most recent report does not include all required AQIs (e.g., because not all KPIs or dispositions were assessed in a given year), the program should provide reports from previous years or other documentation that shows collection and analysis of data for all AQIs Outcomes charts from the evaluation of aggregated KPI and disposition data Tables presenting exam pass rates, degree completion rates, and employment/doctoral admission rates
+2.E - Academic Quality Indicators (DCUF) A copy of the program's most recent annual evaluation report (see also Standard 2.F.3) with content relevant to the requirements of this standard (2.E) highlighted.
+If the program's most recent report does not include all required AQIs (e.g., because not all KPIs or dispositions were assessed in a given year), the program should provide reports from previous years or other documentation that shows collection and analysis of data for all AQIs

-Tables and/or charts showing demographic data for applicants, students, and graduates as well as faculty applicants, employed faculty, and faculty retention Tables showing practicum and internship placement rates
+- Outcomes charts from the evaluation of aggregated KPI and disposition data - Tables presenting exam pass rates, degree completion rates, and employment/doctoral admission rates - Tables and/or charts showing demographic data for applicants, students, and graduates as well as faculty applicants, employed faculty, and faculty retention - Tables showing practicum and internship placement rates